How Much Commission Does Your Insurance Agent REALLY Earn?

 Agents from FAs can often give you a printed sheet of the same policy across different insurers to do a premium vs. benefit comparison for you, but what is less transparent are the commission percentages or bonuses that they get if they push certain products.

-For instance, you could be seeing a lower premium from China Taiping ($1,200) vs. FWD ($1,500) being presented to you for the same type of plan, but what you may not know is that the commissions on China Taiping is higher at 50% vs. FWD’s 20%.
-You may then feel good that your agent is recommending you the cheaper plan, but would you still feel the same way if you knew it’s because he earned double by pushing you in that direction?
+For instance, say you told your agent that you needed X amount of coverage but only have a tight budget of $Y. Your agent could then present to you a comparison sheet where you could be seeing a lower premium from China Taiping ($1,200) vs. FWD ($1,500) being presented to you, but what you may not know is that the commissions on China Taiping is higher at 50% vs. FWD’s 20%.
+You may then feel good that your agent is emphasising your budget and recommending you the cheaper plan, but would you still feel the same way if you knew it’s because he earned double by pushing you in that direction?
 After all, incentives can potentially influence which features of a salesperson decides to downplay or push more emphasis on.

 The same goes for bank distributors, which are salaried workers known as “Insurance Specialists” or “Bancassurance Sales” by most titles.
 These people aren’t really agents, as you can see from the bank disclaimer below: